madjeek-web/symfony-mailjet-bundle/README.md

 ### Add the Webhook Route

 The bundle provides a controller.
-Add the route to your app's routing config:
+Add the route to your app's routing config :

 ```yaml
 # config/routes/mailjet.yaml